cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 #### Debugging and visualization

-Developing a machine learning module is in may ways similar to writing code.
+Developing a machine learning module is in many ways similar to writing code.
 The main difference is that data play a much more prominent role.
 Other than that, we still need to understand how a model behaves during training and how different [hyperparameters](<https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)>)